B-Elfagid/learn-co-sandbox/beer_cli/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/beer_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 Welcome to Beer Gem!
-I developed this Gem for a Flatiron School project in order to help users explore about few beer lists through a command line interface.
-This gem allows the user to view a list of name of beers and pull up beer details for each beer names.
+I developed this Gem for a Flatiron School project in order to help users explore about few beer types through a command line interface.
+This gem allows the user to view a list of type of beers and pull up beer details for each beer types.

 ## Installation